onewithhammer/web-driver-io-tutorial/README.md

 ## RUN ES6 TESTS

-NOTE: mocha does not support ES6.
+NOTE: Mocha does not support ES6.
 You must use wdio to run ES6 test scripts.

 ```